rilldata/rill/docs/docs/tutorials/rill_advanced_features/canvas_dashboards/5-canvas-dashboards.md

 These are just two simple custom graphs that can be built using Vega Lite.
 Please refer to Vega Lite [documentation](https://vega.github.io/vega-lite/docs/) and [examples](https://vega.github.io/vega-lite/examples/) for further inspiration on how you can build your very own Canvas dashboard.

+The current canvas dashboard is nice but it lacks the ability to filter based on different dimenions.
+Let's add that.

 import DocsRating from '@site/src/components/DocsRating';

 ---